Text-to-SQL Data Synthesis Pipeline

 - Example:

-Two pipelines are designed for different data needs, executed via simple Python commands:
+Two pipelines are designed here, executed via simple Python commands with different configurations to meet various data needs:

 Data Synthesis Pipeline:

-Below is an example demonstrating how to chain multiple operators for reasoning data processing.
-This example shows initializing and sequentially executing filtering and cleaning steps.
+The following provides example pipelines demonstrating how to use multiple operators for reasoning data processing.
+These examples show how to initialize a reasoning data processing pipeline and sequentially execute various filtering and cleaning steps.

 - Data Synthesis Pipeline: